 If you’re keen on touring the park with your friends, you can book a small-group tour from Seattle with an award-winning local guide.

-Many visitors like to start their Olympic National Park adventure at Lake Crescent because of its inspiring natural beauty.
+Many visitors like to start their Washington National Park adventure at Lake Crescent because of its inspiring natural beauty.
 On top of that, the lake is conveniently close to some of the park’s best spots, such as the Hoh Rain Forest, which is just an hour’s drive away.
 Many people find this the highlight of their trip and want to find where to stay near Hoh Rain Forest.

 Known for its brilliant blue waters, Lake Crescent is nestled in the foothills of the Olympic Mountains and is a popular place for boating and swimming.
 There are also tons of hiking trails around the lake and picnic areas where you can enjoy a peaceful lakeside lunch spread.